seasonedfish/hdn/README.md

 cargo install hdn
 ```

+If you don't want to use `cargo` to build from source,
+you can download a pre-built binary from the [Releases page](https://github.com/seasonedfish/hdn/releases) (untested!).

 ## Acknowledgements
 This project was made possible by the work of others (that I ~~stole~~ legally incorporated).